lightbend/config/README.md

  `null` at all, so missing settings result in `NullPointerException`.

-For most apps, failure to have a setting is simply a bug to fix (in either code or the deployment environment).
+For most situations, failure to have a setting is simply a bug to fix (in either code or the deployment environment).
 Therefore, if a setting is unset, by default the getters on the `Config` interface throw an exception.

-If you *want* to allow a setting to be missing from `application.conf` then here are some options:
+If you want to allow a setting to be missing from `application.conf` in a particular case, then here are some
+options:

  1. Set it in a `reference.conf` included in your library or application jar, so there's a default value.